skiadas/GraphTheoryCourse/syllabus.md

 ### Class Attendance And Participation.

 You are expected to attend every class meeting.
 You are only allowed to miss 3 classes without excuse.
-From that point on, every unexcused absence will result in a reduction of your final score by one percentage point, up to a total of 5 points.
+From that point on, every unexcused absence will result in a reduction of your final score by one percentage point.
 Excused absences should be arranged in advance, and backed by appropriate documentation.
 Emergencies will be dealt with on an individual basis.
 There are very few reasons that would qualify as an excuse for an absence.
 During each class day you will be working on and submitting activity sheets, which will be scored as your class participation grade.

 ### Homework Assignments

 There will be regular written assignments, about once a week, in addition to numerous practice problems that you are expected to work on.
-Homework assignments will count for 20% of the final grade.
+Homework assignments will count for 25% of the final grade.

 ### Exams